 All money and valuables in your possession will remain your responsibility.
 We advise you not to keep large amounts of money or valuables with you but to give them to your relative or representative for safe keeping.
 We do have access to a safe, which will be made available to you if you require.
-A safe can be provided in your room.

 Our menus are designed to provide a healthy, nutritional choice of meals covering a wide range of dietary and cultural needs.
 Your meals are prepared in our own kitchen by our cook, using fresh produce and an individual choice of meals is provided.
 The care assistants will help you choose what you want.
-You can always ask for something different - if you are vegetarian, vegan, prefer hot food, cold food - we are here to provide meals that are suitable for you.